Sampreet/gists/tutorials/languages/python-for-physicists/m08-quantum-computing/m08t02-the-qiskit-sdk.md

 conda update --all
 ```

-Since , update the Python package manager `pip` to its latest version:
+Since `qiskit` is being maintained by the default Python package manager `pip` and does not yet have a `conda` source, we need to update `pip` to its latest version before installing `qiskit`.
+This can be done by executing:

 ```bash
 pip install --update pip
 ```

-***Note: `pip` does not check for dependency clashes with previously installed packages, hence make sure you create a new environment for `qiskit` with a compatible version of Python.***
+***Note: `pip` does not check for dependency clashes with previously installed packages; hence make sure you create a new environment for `qiskit` with a compatible version of Python.***

 ### Installation and Validation